aristanetworks/aclabs/docs/quickstart.md

 Some Arista Community Labs make use of larger machine types, such as the :fontawesome-solid-microchip: `16 Core` option.

 ??? question "My GitHub Account doesn't have access to a larger :fontawesome-solid-microchip: `8 Core` or :fontawesome-solid-microchip: `16 Core` machine types?"
     By default, some larger machine types may not be available for use.
-In order to resolve this, a ticket can be opened with [GitHub support](https://support.github.com/contact?source=subtitle&tags=rr-general-technical) requesting access to these larger machine types.
+In order to resolve this, a ticket can be opened via [GitHub support](https://support.github.com/contact?source=subtitle&tags=rr-general-technical) requesting access to these larger machine types.

     Listed below is a template that can be used for this request:

     ```yaml
     Hello - Can the 8-core and 16-core codespace machine types please be enabled for my account?
     The default 2-core and 4-core machines lack the necessary resources for my use cases.
+    A payment method has been added to my account.
 If additional information is needed, please let me know.
     Thanks!
     ```

     Once completed, select **Create a Ticket**